 ANDAHUAYLILLAS AND SAN PEDRO

 This small colonial town, located 37 kilometers south of Cusco, is home to one of the most beautiful churches in Peru.
 Whether or not St. Peter’s is the “Sistine Chapel of the Americas,” as some have claimed, is a hotly debated topic (and we’ll leave it up to you).
 Built-in 1631 in the Spanish tradition, the church bombards visitors with an explosion of Baroque art and religious imagery on ancient Inca foundations.

 In contrast to its rather dull exterior, the church’s interior is lavishly decorated with wall-to-wall colonial paintings from the Escuela Cuzqueña, frescoes, and painted ceilings.
-The altars and wood carvings are gold leaves to keep with the decadent theme.
-Also worth seeing is a mural by Luis de Riaño, strikingly depicting the road to heaven and the highway to hell, each paved with its own set of haunting images.
+The altars and wood carvings are made of gold leaves to keep the decadent theme.
+Also worth seeing is a mural by Luis de Riaño, strikingly depicting the road to heaven and the highway to hell, each paved with haunting images.

 The town is visually appealing, with a charming plaza covered in red-flowered Pisonay trees.
 What can combine most tours to Andahuaylillas with trips to the ruins of Rumicolca and Pikillacta?
 If your visit to San Pedro was not spiritual enough, you could always head to the KONDOR PATH TOURS Ceremonial center.